Texts:

 Part 1: In-class exam about the texts covered in class from Mid-term till the last day of course.

-Part 2: take home exam about your chosen novel.
-You will be asked to answer, at least, two questions in an essay format.
 You will turn in typed (double spaced, font 12) hard copies of your exam on the due date.
-I will not accept any electronic or late submissions!
+I will not accept any electronic

 ADA: Students with disabilities needing academic accommodations should in the first

-week of classes 1) register with and provide documentation to the Student Disability Resource Center (SDRC) and 2) bring a letter to the instructor from SDRC indicating the need for academic accommodations.
-This and all other class materials are available in alternative format upon request.
+week of classes 1) register with and provide documentation to the Student Disability Resource Center (SDRC) and 2) bring a

 Grading Scale: